Last updated: 2022-08-14

 Members may voluntarily transfer any of their assets to another player at any time.
 In order for the transfer to be officially recognized, the original owner of the asset must email staff informing them of what asset(s) are being transferred and to whom.
 Staff will NOT accept requests or emails from the member receiving the asset, even if they are accompanied with logs or screenshots showing approval from the original owner.

-For assets owned by inactive or banned members, active members may request such assets be transferred to them through an IAT (see below).
-A member is considered “inactive” when they have not connected to the Minecraft server for 90 days or more.
+For assets owned by inactive members, active members may request such assets be transferred to them through an IAT (see below).
+A member is considered “inactive” when they have not connected to the Minecraft server for 3 months or more.

-- In the event where a member is suspected to be “inactive” but they log in infrequently to prevent being marked inactive (via the /seen command), then other members may ask staff to review their activity and request an IAT for that person’s assets.
+- In the event where a member is suspected to be “inactive” but they log in infrequently to prevent being marked inactive (via the /seen command), then other members may ask staff to review their activity and request an IAT for that person’s assets anyway.

-- Members who know they will be inactive for a significant period of time may send an email to staff, requesting that their assets to not be transferred.
+- Members who know they will be inactive for a significant period of time may send an email to admins, requesting that their assets to not be transferred.
+This is sometimes called an “asset transfer hold”.
 Members should include the reason a hold is requested and an estimated date of return.
+Admins will generally place a hold on assets that prevents their transfer for six months from the member’s last activity date (three months longer than usual), though the exact timeline and any extensions are determined on a case-by-case basis.

 - Cities which have reached the Premier rank are exempt from any sort of automatic transfer, including IATs or deputy mayor successions.

-Members wishing to take over assets from an inactive member must submit an Inactive Asset Transfer request to a staff meeting.
-This is done by sending an email to staff, detailing:
+Members wishing to take over assets from an inactive member must email an Inactive Asset Transfer request to staff, for consideration at the next staff meeting.

 - The name, location (if applicable), and portion (if applicable) of the asset being requested, along with as much information as possible about who currently owns it.